cs4241-21a/a2-shortstack/README.md

 My website is a simple chatroom app that supports account authentication, non-live messaging, message editing, and message deletion.

 ##### *Instructions*
 To enter that chat, create an account with a username and password.
-Passwords are made securing using [bycrpt's](https://www.npmjs.com/package/bcrypt) salting and hashing algorithm.
+Passwords are made secure using [bycrpt's](https://www.npmjs.com/package/bcrypt) salting and hashing algorithm.

 Once logged in, you should see all current messages in the database.
 You can add a new message with the input box at the bottom.
-Once you have sent message, you can edit it's content or delete it entirely using the icon buttons located on the message. *\*You can only edit and delete your own messages.*
+Once you have sent message, you can edit it's content or delete it entirely using the icon buttons located on the message. *\*You can only edit and delete your own messages.*\*

 ##### *Layout Method*
 Chat messages pulled from the server are organized using a flex-box.
 If there are too many messages to display on-screen, the flex-box becomes scrollable.